1suleyman/Tech-Journey/AWS/AWS Projects.md

 - **[🌐 My AWS Public Subnet, Route Table, Security Group, and Network ACL Hands-On Lab](https://github.com/1suleyman/-AWS-public-subnet-route-table-security-group-and-network-ACL-Hands-On-Lab/tree/main)**
   Creating a secure VPC on AWS with a public subnet, route table, security group, and network ACL.
 (Part 2 in the networking series)

+**🔄 Note**: After completing Part 2 of the networking series, I decided to fully pivot to using [Terraform only](https://github.com/1suleyman/Tech-Journey/blob/main/Terraform/Terraform%20Projects.md) for the remaining labs.
+While the earlier parts of the series included both AWS Console and Terraform versions, all future networking projects will be 100% Infrastructure as Code — to keep things consistent, scalable, and aligned with industry best practices.

 ---